Sweden–Taiwan relations: History

 Sweden–Taiwan relations strengthened following Taiwan's democratization and the end of authoritarian rule.

 In April 2022, a delegation of Swedish parliamentarians visited Taiwan.
 Swedish Prime Minister Ulf Kristersson expressed concerns about the threat posed to Taiwan by China in his first parliamentary address.

 In February 2023, the Taiwan-Four Nordic Countries Parliamentary Friendship Association was stood up to coordinate parliamentary relations between Taiwan and the Nordic countries of Denmark, Finland, Norway and Sweden.
 In May 2023, a delegation of Swedish parliamentarians including Markus Wiechel, Sara Gille, Nima Gholam Ali Pour, and Rasmus Giertz visited Taiwan.
 While in Taiwan Wiechel called for greater participation in international organizations for Taiwan saying "The fact that Taiwan is excluded from a number of international organizations -- and this despite the fact that most of the free world considers Taiwan a significant international player in trade, diplomacy and democracy -- is of course completely unacceptable."

 In August 2024, a cross-party delegation of Swedish parliamentarians led by Lotta Johnsson Fornarve visited Taiwan to deepen understanding about its democratization process and the situation in the Taiwan Strait.
 In November 2024, a Taiwanese delegation led by Shen You-chung arrived at the Swedish Riksdag to discuss Taiwan's international participation.

 The Taiwan Friendship Group is one of the largest groups in the Swedish Riksdag.
+In January 2026, Sweden and Taiwan agreed to enhance their technology cooperation.